epicodus-classroom/dei-curriculum/dei-lessons/5_speaking_up.md

  * "What you just said bothered me."
  * "That makes me uncomfortable."

 * **Engage with the other person.** We are under no obligation to engage with someone that behaves in a hurtful way, even if we believe that person was well-intended or didn't mean to be hurtful.
 However, we may find it helpful to engage with the other person and start a dialogue.
-Asking an open-ended question can help clarify what was said or done - and also lead to others examining their behaviors more closely.
+Asking an open-ended question can help clarify what was said or done — and also lead to others examining their behaviors more closely.
 Here are some examples:

  * "What did you mean by that?"
  * "Why do you feel that way?"
  * "Where did you get that information from?"
  * "Can you confirm what you just said?"

 * **Don't try to be funny.** If someone committed a microaggression or said something hurtful, they weren't being funny.
-While humor can be a great way to defuse tension and connect with others, it's also very subjective - and can undermine how people are feeling.
+While humor can be a great way to defuse tension and connect with others, it's also very subjective — and can undermine how people are feeling.
 We don't need to amuse or entertain people to get our point across.

 * **Practice simple responses.** It can be hard to come up with a good response in the moment.
 Practice responses ahead of time.
 For instance, if we have experienced or witnessed microaggressions in the past, we can think about simple responses for similar situations in the future.
 We can also practice more general responses including the ones above.

-* **Pick your battles.** We may not always have the energy or the emotional bandwidth to speak up - or we may find ourselves in a situation where we are dealing with others that are engaging in openly hostile behavior.
+* **Pick your battles.** We may not always have the energy or the emotional bandwidth to speak up, or we may find ourselves in a situation where we are dealing with others that are engaging in openly hostile behavior.
 Sometimes it's best to pick our battles and be discerning about which ones we can take part in and which would be better left alone.

 * **Don't respond with hurtful behavior.** This includes comments or behavior that marginalizes another group.
 It is never acceptable to be sexist, racist, ableist, homophobic, transphobic, or to body-shame, make fun of how people look, or engage in other stereotypes or hurtful behavior.
 While this might seem obvious, in the heat of the moment, we can say things that we regret.